Mxolisi Dukwana: Election to ANC chair

 By mid-2022, Dukwana, along with Thabo Manyoni, was viewed as a frontrunner for election as ANC Provincial Chairperson at the next party conference.
 Dukwana's candidature was endorsed by the provincial African National Congress Women's League Task Team.
 At the ANC's provincial elective conference held in January 2023 at the Imvelo Safari Lodge in Bloemfontein, he was the only candidate to have received enough nominations from the 242 qualified branches in the province to contest the position.
 Manyoni, who was expected to also contest the position, withdrew in favour of premier Sisi Ntombela after last-minute negotiations resulted in an agreement that Ntombela was best suited to defeat Dukwana.
 Dukwana ended up defeating Ntombela in a vote that went 346 votes for Dukwana and 306 for Ntombela.
 Candidates on Dukwana's slate also made a clean sweep of the Top 5 leadership positions contested at the conference.

+Premier of the Free State: 2023–2024

 On 5 February 2023, the Provincial Executive Committee (PEC) took the decision to recall Ntombela, who was not re-elected to the PEC, as premier of the Free State.
 The PEC then sent the names of three party members, including Dukwana, to the party's national structures to select a successor.
 On 21 February, Ntombela announced her resignation as ANC secretary-general Fikile Mbalula announced that the party's "Top 7" leadership officials had selected Dukwana to take over as premier.
 He was elected premier on 24 February.
+After the 2024 general election, he was succeeded as premier by Maqueen Letsoha-Mathae.

+Speaker of the Legislature

+On 27 June 2024, Dukwana was elected as the speaker of the Free State Provincial Legislature.